 We're not just a business.
 We're also homeowners who hate getting shut out of our bathrooms, kitchen and laundry whenever there's a clogged sewer drain.

-It's not fun to wait around for a service call.
-Paying high service fees is no joy, either.
+It's frustrating to wait around for a service call.
+And paying high service fees is no fun, either.

 One of our founders used to work with the industrial design team that creates some of America's most powerful high-pressure pumps.
-He got the idea of cleaning out his clogged drain line by attaching a sewer jetter to a moderately priced, household pressure washer he'd bought a few years earlier at a local warehouse club.
+He got the idea of cleaning out his clogged main drain by attaching a sewer jetter to a moderately priced, household pressure washer he'd bought at a local hardware store.

-A sewer jetter is a long, high-pressure water line with a jet cleaning nozzle on one end and a fitting that connects to a pump or a pressure washer on the other end.
-He bought the parts online and assembled the jetter in his garage.
+A sewer jetter is a slim, high-pressure hose with a jet cleaning nozzle on one end and an adapter on the other end that connects to a pump or a pressure washer.
+The founder bought the parts online and assembled the jetter in his garage.

-Since our personnel are experienced with hydraulics we checked pressures, flow rates and tolerances and made some calculations to find out why that jetter caused so much strain on the pressure washer.
-We concluded that the geometry of that original high-pressure line could not work reliably with any household pressure washer, and the poor tolerances of that first, imported jet nozzle delivered far different performance than the maker had claimed.
+Since our personnel are experienced with hydraulics we checked pressures, flow rates and tolerances and performed the math to find out why that jetter caused so much strain on the pressure washer.
+We concluded that the geometry of that original high-pressure hose could not work reliably with any pressure washer, and the poor tolerances of that inexpensive, imported nozzle delivered far different performance than its maker had advertised.

 We also found that one size doesn't fit all when it comes to sewer jetting.
 We'd have to match the performance of all components to work within the limits of each particular type of pressure washer.

-So we worked to develop a line of sewer jetters that's custom-fit for different sizes of pressure washers, and after testing many prototypes introduced the Clog Hog drain cleaner.
+So we worked to develop a range of sewer jetters that uses higher-quality components and is custom-fit for different types of pressure washers, and after testing many prototypes introduced the Clog Hog drain cleaner.